kaumudi766/terraform_statefile/README.md

 ```sh
 terraform apply
 ```
-##STEP TO DESTROY THESE MACHINES:-
+# STEP TO DESTROY THESE MACHINES:-

-1.Remove lifecycle code which we used in S3 bucket in main.tf from line no.
+1. Remove lifecycle code which we used in S3 bucket in main.tf from line no. 11 to 15
 ![Screenshot (770)](https://user-images.githubusercontent.com/109335469/201523750-b97612cb-1c82-485e-9b18-f758325fe07c.png)
 2.Remove the backend configuration from main.tf from line no.
 ![Screenshot (767)](https://user-images.githubusercontent.com/109335469/201523858-ce6adca2-64ee-4d24-8652-68c9ff710506.png)